Lindsay89/beautiful-react-ui/README.md

 $ cd PROJECT
 ```

-Then install all the Node dependencies usin npm or Yarn
+Then install all the NodesCanvas dependencies usin npm or Yarn

 ```bash
 $ npm install